Skip to main content

 (B) Each objective must include performance indicators to measure progress and effectiveness.

 (C) Departments must review and report, in the form of an Executive Communication (EC), on the progress of these objectives annually, ensuring alignment with the five-year goals.
 In addition to the EC, the Council may require a database entry to further enhance transparency and tracking of departmental progress.
-The EC submission deadline, for the previous year’s Objectives, shall be September 1 of each year.]
+The EC submission deadline, for the previous year’s Objectives, shall be September 1st of each year.

-(A) [Criteria for selection.
-Five-year goals should be selected only if they are of priority importance to welfare of the city.]
-[The Mayor and City Council shall review the five-year goals and one-year objectives for the city and amend as necessary.]
-The five-year goals [shall] address improving the physical characteristics of the City, guiding the City’s growth and meeting [human] [community] needs.
-The Albuquerque Progress Report and the City/County Comprehensive Plan [are] [shall be] guiding documents for developing the five-year goals.
+(A) The Mayor and City Council shall review the five-year goals and one-year objectives for the City and the City Council shall amend as necessary.
+The five-year goals shall address improving the physical characteristics of the City, guiding the City’s growth and meeting community needs.
+The Albuquerque Progress Report and the City/County Comprehensive Plan shall be guiding documents for developing the five-year goals.
+Consistent with § 3-2-16 of the Code of Resolutions, the Mayor and City Council shall consider any applicable Comprehensive Plan Analyses prepared through the web-based tool when reviewing or amending the five-year goals.
 The fact that an outcome directly addressed by city government service is not mentioned in the five-year goals does not imply that the service or function will not continue as usual; it means only that there is not a special effort to reach some goal-related outcome in that area during the coming five years.
-[The City Council and the Mayor shall develop one-year objectives consistent with the five-year goals.]The Mayor and City Council will collaborate to establish the five-year goals.
-The City Council staff shall direct the goals and objectives review, formulation, and adoption process consistent with the City Charter; however, these tasks may be delegated to the Mayor’s staff.
+The City Council and the Mayor shall develop one-year objectives consistent with the five-year goals.
+The Mayor and City Council will collaborate to establish the five-year goals.
+The City Council staff shall direct the goals and objectives review, formulation, and adoption process consistent with the City Charter; however, these tasks may be delegated to the

-[(B) The Indicators Progress Commission (IPC), established under § 2-1-13 of the Albuquerque Code of Resolutions, is responsible for coordinating the review and analysis of community indicators and recommending revisions to the City’s Five-Year Goals based on measurable progress.
+(B) The Indicators Progress Commission (IPC), established under § 2-1-13 of the Albuquerque Code of Resolutions, is responsible for coordinating the review and analysis of community indicators and recommending revisions to the City’s Five-Year Goals based on measurable progress.

-(1) The IPC shall submit a written report, in the form of an Other Communication, to the City Council no later than January 31 of every even-numbered year.
+(1) The IPC shall submit a written report, in the form of an Other Communication, to the City Council no later than January 31st of every even-numbered year.
 This report shall include:

 (a) A biennial Goals Progress Report summarizing community conditions, trends, and performance outcomes in relation to the City’s adopted Five-Year Goals;